-Decision-making process
+Decision-making process regarding remuneration

 DNA's General Meeting decides on the remuneration paid for the work of the Board of Directors and its Committees, along with the bases for determining the remuneration, for one term of office at a time.
-The Board of Directors decides on the salary and other benefits paid to the CEO.
-The Personnel Committee prepares proposals for the remuneration of the CEO and other members of management.
 The shareholders' Nomination Committee prepares matters relating to the remuneration of the Board of Directors.
 By virtue of the Limited Liability Companies Act, the General Meeting, or the Board of Directors authorised by the General Meeting, decides on granting shares or options.

-Board of Directors' remuneration
+Remuneration of the Board of Directors

-The General Meeting decides on the remuneration payable to the Board of Directors based on the proposal by the shareholders' Appointment Committee.
+The General Meeting decides on the remuneration payable to the Board of Directors based on the proposal by the shareholders' Nomination Committee.

-The fees payable to the members of the Board of Directors consist of a fixed fee and a fee per meeting, and may also include remuneration in the form of shares.
+The fees payable to the members of the Board of Directors consist of a fixed fee and a fee per meeting and may also include remuneration in the form of shares.
 No pension payments are associated with the fees payable to members of the Board of Directors.